What Are the Responsibilities of a Property Manager?

 For this reason, property managers usually prepare budgets designed to improve and maintain their clients’ rental properties.

 Property managers can also help you maintain proper records.
-They can keep records of insurance costs, rent collection, maintenance costs, costs of repairs, records of repairs, maintenance requests, signed leases, and a list of all inspections.
+They can keep records of insurance costs, collecting rent, maintenance costs, costs of repairs, records of repairs, maintenance requests, signed leases, and a list of all inspections.

 The IRS requires landlords to pay taxes on the rental income they receive from their tenants.
 A property manager can help you file your investment’s taxes.